CuteThalia/Flare-Collection/src/laws-for-map/README.md

 that player has broken a law.

 The same goes for out of battle.
 If a player uses a potion out of battle they will be punished.

+## Regarding Breaking Laws in Battle.

+In a battle its the sole act of doing an action thats against the law that breaks the law.
+For example if the law states you cannot attack and you attack, but it misses, you still broke the law and will be punished according to that law.

 ## Regarding Yanfly Scripts.